2026 Kia EV3: Price, Specs and Release Date

 2026 Kia EV3 price and release date

 Pricing for the 2026 Kia EV3 in the United States is expected to range from $35,000 to $50,000.
-Once exchange rates and higher shipping costs are factored in, we anticipate the 2026 Kia EV3 will be priced in Canada in the $45,000 to $60,000 range, with the highest end being occupied by the AWD EV3 GT-line.
-This would permit the EV3 to qualify for federal EV purchase rebates as well as provincial and territorial incentive programs where they exist.
+Once exchange rates and higher shipping costs are factored in, we anticipate the 2026 Kia EV3 will have a new car price in Canada in the $45,000 to $60,000 range, with the highest end being occupied by the AWD EV3 GT.
+This would permit the EV3 to qualify for the remaining EV purchase rebates.

-The 2026 Kia EV3 launched first in Korea in July 2024, while the European-market launched in the second half of 2025.
-We expect the Kia EV3 to arrive in North America sometime in mid-2025 as a 2026 model.
+The 2026 Kia EV3 launched first in Korea in July 2024, while the European-market version launches in the second half of 2025.
+We expect the Kia EV3 to arrive in North America sometime in mid to late 2025 as a 2026 model.

 Related Topics: